Pediatric Optometry - Vision Therapy and Vision Rehabilitation

 The resident will meet on a weekly basis with the residency supervisor for discussion of current cases.
 The resident will receive quarterly written evaluations from the residency program coordinator.
 The resident will evaluate the residency program and the residency program coordinator at mid-year and at the end of the year.

 Bright Eyes Vision Clinic was founded by Dr. Jill K. Schultz in 2006.
 The practice has two locations.
 The main facility is located in a free-standing building in Otsego, MN.
-The 3,700 square-feet facility has three fully-equipped examination rooms (with an additional room that can be equipped when needed), an optical dispensary, a reception area, a multi-purpose room, several rooms for diagnostic testing and several vision therapy rooms.
-The Minnetonka location is on the first floor of an office/professional building.
-It has a similar layout and also includes a spacious reception area, dispensary, two examination rooms, two special testing rooms, a business office and four vision therapy rooms.
+The 3,700 square-feet facility has four fully-equipped examination rooms, an optical dispensary, a reception area, a multi-purpose room, several rooms for diagnostic testing and several vision therapy rooms.
+The Minnetonka location is on the first floor of a retail building.
+It has a similar layout and also includes a spacious reception area, dispensary, four examination rooms, three special testing rooms, a business office and four vision therapy rooms.
 There is ample space to house all necessary equipment to educate the resident.
 Depending on the particular day, the resident’s exam room serves also as his or her office for studying and administrative work.
 The office is equipped with adequate desk space, phone lines, computers and internet access for the resident’s laptop computer.

 Application Process | Eligibility Criteria

 Applications are processed through the Optometric Residency Match (ORMatch)